 • The maximum deposit a landlord can charge.

-• The deductions you can make from the security deposit.
+• The deductions landlords can make from the security deposit.

-• The penalties you may be liable for if you wrongfully withhold the security deposit.
+• The penalties the landlord may be liable for if they wrongfully withhold the security deposit.

 6. Tenant Evictions